Patrick Corbin: Early life

-College
+College career

 Corbin's grades at C-NS were not good enough for him to enroll at a four-year college that would allow him to play college baseball.
 As a result, Corbin enrolled at Mohawk Valley Community College, a community college in Utica, New York, for his freshman year.
 At Mohawk, Corbin played baseball and basketball.
 Scouts from two teams attempted to sign Corbin as an undrafted free agent for a $75,000 signing bonus.
 Though Corbin's father wanted his son to sign, Corbin's coach suggested they wait another season.
 After the season, he joined a travel baseball team, where scouts took notice of Corbin after recording his fastball above 90 mph.
 In a tournament in Georgia, Corbin opposed a team led by Zack Wheeler.
 Corbin allowed only one hit in a shutout.

-Corbin transferred to Chipola College in Marianna, Florida, also a junior college, for his sophomore year, so that he could play baseball throughout the year in the warmer weather.
+Corbin transferred to Chipola College in Marianna, Florida, also a junior college, for his sophomore year, so he could play baseball throughout the year in the warmer weather.
 At Chipola, Corbin stopped playing basketball, focusing exclusively on baseball.
 While training, Corbin added 15 to 20 lbs.
 Competing for the Chipola Indians, who play in the Panhandle Conference of the Florida State College Activities Association (FSCAA), a member of the National Junior College Athletic Association (NJCAA) Region 8, Corbin pitched to a 5–2 record with a 4.32 earned run average (ERA) and 86 strikeouts in 74 1/3 innings pitched.
-He was named to the Panhandle Conference's All-Conference first team, and was voted the league's fourth best player.
+He was named to the Panhandle Conference's All-Conference first team, and was voted the league's fourth-best player.
 Chipola reached the FJCAA/NJCAA Gulf District Tournament, but lost to Santa Fe College in the championship game.
 Corbin had a 1–0 record and a 2.77 ERA in 13 innings pitched during the tournament, resulting in his being named to the All-Tournament team.

 Following the 2009 season, Corbin signed a letter of intent with the University of Southern Mississippi.
 He planned to transfer to Southern Miss in order to continue his college baseball career with the Southern Miss Golden Eagles, competing in the National Collegiate Athletic Association's Division I.

 Professional career

+Draft and minor leagues

-Scouts from every Major League Baseball (MLB) team evaluated Corbin prior to the 2009 MLB draft, including Tom Kotchman of the Los Angeles Angels of Anaheim, a personal friend of Chipola's head coach.
+Scouts from every Major League Baseball (MLB) team evaluated Corbin prior to the 2009 MLB draft, including Tom Kotchman of the Los Angeles Angels of Anaheim, a friend of Chipola's head coach.
 With Kotchman's recommendation, the Angels drafted Corbin in the second round of the draft, with the 80th overall selection.
 He was the first junior college player selected in the draft.
 On the day of the draft, Corbin played basketball with his roommate.